DIT112-V20/group-03/README.md

 #### The Login-page

-- Enter a valid username and password in their respective field and then hit the SIGN IN-button to proceed.
+- Enter a valid username and password in their respective field and then hit the 'SIGN IN' button to proceed.
+    - You can use the username: demo and password: demo in the default configuration
 #### The Car Controller-page

 - As long as the power switch is on for the car, the user should now see a camera feed in the middle of the screen.
 The user can steer the car by clicking on the camera stream.
 When clicking, a blue joystick appears which can be used for steering the car freely.
 The four colored boxes represents the cars sensors, and turns orange and then red, the closer to an obstacle the car gets.